inflection-engineering/website/src/case-studies/hiring.md

 \- **Where will they come from?** Agencies, agreements, targeting.
 \- **How will we choose?** Interview framework, rigour, decisions, capacity.

-Once agreed, we acted autonomously updating only at key decision points while iterating the plan as new market data arrived
+Once agreed, we acted autonomously updating only at key decision points while iterating the plan as new market data arrived.

 ---